Matt Doyle (actor)

-Matthew Finnen Doyle (born May 13, 1987) is an American actor and singer known for his work in musical theater.
-He made his Broadway debut in 2007 in Spring Awakening as replacement for the role of Hanschen, and later had supporting roles in the Broadway productions of Bye Bye Birdie in 2009 and War Horse in 2011.
-He joined The Book of Mormon in 2012, replacing Nic Rouleau as Elder Price.

-Following a period of performing Off-Broadway and regionally, he joined the Broadway transfer of the gender-swapped production of Company in 2021 playing the role originated by Jonathan Bailey in the West End.
+Matthew Finnen Doyle (born May 13, 1987) is an American actor and singer known for his work in musical theatre.
+He made his Broadway debut in 2007 in Spring Awakening as a replacement for the roles of Hanschen and Melchior.
+He later had supporting roles in the Broadway productions of Bye Bye Birdie in 2009 and War Horse in 2011.
+He joined Broadway's The Book of Mormon in 2012, replacing Nic Rouleau as the starring role of Elder Price.
+Following a period of performing Off-Broadway and regionally, which included starring as Anthony Hope in the 2017 Off-Broadway revival of Sweeney Todd: The Demon Barber of Fleet Street.
+He joined the Broadway transfer of the gender-swapped production of Company in 2021 playing the role of Jamie originated by Jonathan Bailey in the West End.
 For his performance, he won the Tony Award for Best Featured Actor in a Musical.
+In 2022, he returned to the Off-Broadway stage as Seymour Krelborn in the revival of Little Shop of Horrors.

 As singer-songwriter, Doyle performs in live shows and has released two EPs, namely, Daylight (2011) and Constant (2012).
 He released his first full-length album, Uncontrolled in 2016.

 Early life and education

-Doyle grew up in Weston, Connecticut, before moving to Southern California in his adolescence.
+Doyle grew up in Weston, Connecticut, before moving to Northern California in his adolescence.
 After graduating from Redwood High School in Larkspur, California, Doyle went on to train in the London Academy of Music and Dramatic Art for a year.